 - Peanut Butter, or another nut butter, or vegetable shortening.

 - Popsicle sticks

-- Have your child choose a pine cone
+- Step 2 Have children choose a pine cone.